House-Sharing Problems All Students Will Relate to

 But, despite the homesickness, living with your best mates and having your own independence is totally worth the mess.
 Plus, everyone's in the same boat when it comes to student living.
-Here are some things you'll probably recognise if you're living in shared student accommodation...
+Still, here are some student house-sharing problems you'll probably recognise if you're living in shared student accommodation...

 ALL of the washing up

 Who knew you had so many pots?!
-They're overspilling in the sink, and you only washed up this morning!
+They're overflowing in the sink, and you only just washed up this morning!
 With a group of you living together, washing up is a massive chore, making finding a butter knife for your toast a military operation.

 The bath mat situation